|

 We don't have a large or deep collection of Burgundy.
 We select wines we like.

-If the critics like them, fine.
-If they don't like them, I DON'T CARE!
+If the critics don't give them their highest scores, I DON'T CARE!

 And a number of Burgundy lovers will tell you to turn upside-down the